10 Attractive High-Yield Blue Chips For Contrarians

 Before investing in BDCs, it's important for investors to consider the unique market cycle risks as we have highlighted in this recent article: 3 Overcrowded High-Yield BDCs: Prospect, Main Street And Fidus.
 However, despite changing market cycle conditions, many BDCs continue to offer healthy dividend yields and attractive valuations.

-4. Ares Capital Corp (NASDAQ:ARCC), Yield: 9.2%
+4. Ares Capital Corp.
+(NASDAQ:ARCC), Yield: 9.2%

 Ares Capital is a big dividend BDC that has experienced a significant sell-off this month as shown in the following chart.

-In particular, the shares were down after a sluggish first quarter earnings release (in this case it isn't all about the macro, it's company-specific too).
+In particular, the shares were down after a sluggish first quarter earnings release (in this case, it isn't all about the macro, it's company-specific too).
 Specifically, core earnings were only $0.32 per share versus $0.37 a year ago, and estimates of $0.38.
 CEO Kipp deVeer attribute the declines to a competitive market environment.

 In our view, the BDC industry as a whole faces challenges such as high valuations, less opportunities, and more competition.
 However, ARCC is a large BDC with deep relationships to source deals, and we like that the recent price decline brings its shares back closer to par with its book value.
 You can read our earlier report on ARCC here: Ares Capital: Big Dividend, 3 Big Risks.

 High-Yield, Blue Chip, Options Strategies

 Another interesting strategy for contrarian investors to pick up some extra income is by writing put options on attractive dividend stocks that you'd like to own at a lower price.
 The premium (income) available is often more attractive on unloved (contrarian) stocks where market fear is higher.

 Rather than trying to exactly call a bottom in such stocks, investors can collect premium income by writing puts now (i.e. selling insurance), and then they'll end up owning the dividend stock if the price falls far enough.
-Whether or not the shares ever get put to put to you, the options premium is yours to keep.
+Whether or not the shares ever get put to you, the options premium is yours to keep.

 3. Gilead (NASDAQ:GILD), Yield: 3.2%